robske110/SignServerStats/examples/StatusList/README.md

 # StatusList
-A PocketMine plugin depending on SignServerStats which displays a list of servers in chat/console with their online Status associated with them.
+A PocketMine plugin depending on SignServerStats which displays a list of servers in chat/console with their online status and player stats associated with them.

 ## Usage:
 Anyone with the permission `StatusList.seeList` can use the command `statuslist show` to prompt a response which will look like this: